jmcoded0/gcp-capstone-recovery/documentation.md

 ### Firewall Configuration and Remediation

-While a direct screenshot of the Security Command Center's "Firewall Findings" is unavailable, the following screenshots demonstrate the steps taken to address the firewall vulnerabilities:

 <img width="960" alt="ss18" src="https://github.com/user-attachments/assets/412d6205-c45c-4004-8bc4-867bc75628ab" />

 This screenshot shows the creation of the "limit-ports" firewall rule.
 This rule restricts SSH access to instances tagged with "cc" from the IP range 35.235.240.0/20, which is used by Google Cloud's Identity-Aware Proxy (IAP).
 This rule was created to replace the overly permissive default SSH rule.